Sorry, you need to enable JavaScript to visit this website.

 Practicals

-There are two or three field trips (one of which is residential) and media training (approx. 50 hours per year).
+There are two field trips (one of which is residential) and media training (approx. 50 hours per year).

 Small group teaching